THE ROSIE PROJECT

 The Reading Den thoroughly enjoyed Don’s endearing but alternative approach to relationships and the challenges he has to overcome to woe Rosie.
 And it’s a perfect and optimistic tonic for any winter blues.

 The club unanimously loved this book as a fun read.
-It also offers scope for those who have read it but happy to read the next installment.
+It also offers scope for those who have read it but happy to read the sequels.
 If you enjoyed Eleanor Oliphant is Completely Fine (see review) and craving more, give this a go!

 - for people who love books -